jonlabelle/SublimeJsPrettier/README.md

     ```

 - **proseWrap** (default: "***preserve***")
-    (*Markdown Only*) By default, Prettier will wrap markdown text as-is since
+    (*Markdown and YAML Only*) By default, Prettier will wrap Markdown and YAML
-    some services use a linebreak-sensitive renderer, e.g. GitHub comment and
+    text as-is since some services use a linebreak-sensitive renderer, e.g.
-    BitBucket.
-In some cases you may want to rely on SublimeText soft wrapping
+    GitHub comment and BitBucket.
+In some cases you may want to rely on
-    instead, so this option allows you to opt out with "never".
+    SublimeText soft wrapping instead, so this option allows you to opt out with
+    "never".

     Valid Options: